iColgateZz/psh_core/readme.md

-# Psh Core: A Lightweight Library for Spawning Processes and Pipelines  in C
+# Psh Core: A Lightweight Library for Running Commands and Pipelines  in C

 ## Introduction